LF994/MetaScan/README.md

 Currently metascan processes only file/folder names, not contents.
 Following modes are implemented:

-* metascan fnd name
-Search for specified name (case-insensitive search for name* on sys.path())
+ _metascan fnd name_  -- Search for specified name (case-insensitive search for name* on sys.path())

-* metascan sim
-Similar name files or folders on sys.path().
+ _metascan sim_  -- Similar name files or folders on sys.path().
 It shows possible package duplication with same or different version in metadata.

-* metascan mix
- It is default mode.
+ _metascan mix_  -- It is default mode.
 It reports version conflicts for same package names.
 Normally it process sys.path() folder list and in case of Anaconda it also can scan conda-meta folder.
 With option -p it will add processing of pkgs folder also.
 Folders "conda-meta" and "pkgs" available in Anaconda only, not in Python.

-Report with version mismatch found presented below (default mode is mix):
+Report with version mismatches found presented below (default mode is mix):

 ``` console
 --- metascan version 0.0.1 for prefix: /usr